- Location: West Virginia

 The application includes a section to be completed by your physician.
 In WV, your physician may suggest a disabled parking permit if you:

 - Suffer from an arthritic, neurological, or orthopedic condition that severely limits your ability to walk.

-- Can't walk 200 feet without stopping to rest, or need assistance from a brace, cane, crutch, prosthetic device, wheelchair, or another person.
+- Can't walk without stopping to rest, or need assistance from a brace, cane, crutch, prosthetic device, wheelchair, or another person.

 - Use portable oxygen, or are restricted by lung disease.